Volunteers are not paid.

 Assist with reception duties Assist in our charity shops Assist at events if needed

-Support our charity shops Make a donation Donate your services
+Volunteer, make new friends Make a donation Donate your services

 Add a bequest to your will Create crafts for our shops Support Hospice functions

-SCHOOL PARTICIPATION In the times in which we live many of your pupils may have encountered or had to deal with the death of a family member or friend.
+In the times in which we live many of your pupils may have encountered or had to deal with the death of a family member or friend.